Higher Education

 It provides work experience in relevant organisations within the industry, allowing students to gain an understanding of the management of environmental projects.
 It also focuses on skills for the environmental, engineering, and sustainability professions and offers flexible study options through on-campus and off-campus study.

-Learn moreDo you have a bachelor’s degree in another field and an interest in studying law?
+Learn moreIf you have a bachelor’s degree in another field and are interested in studying law, this is your course.

-Make a positive change in the world with a fully accredited law degree that can be studied on-campus or online in three years full-time study or part-time equivalent.
-You can also tailor the course to your area of interest by specialising in specific areas of law.
+This fully accredited law degree can be studied on-campus or online in three years of full-time study or part-time equivalent.

-This course equips you with the skills for a rewarding career in the legal, corporate, commercial or social justice fields.
-You can tailor the course to your area of interest by specialising in specific areas of law.
+The course equips you with the skills for a rewarding career in the legal, corporate, commercial or social justice fields.

 Learn moreProvides students with contemporary and evidence-based approaches to the delivery of mental health nursing care.